Rationale

 - list and interpret critical clinical findings, including

-- features on history and physical examination that suggest the need for urgent investigation or management (e.g., in case of neurologic abnormalities or fever);
+- history and physical examination features that suggest the need for urgent investigation or management (e.g., neurologic abnormalities, fever),

-- data from a patient-centered pain history, including the impact on function;
+- information from a patient-centred pain history, including the impact on function,

-- determination as to whether any further investigation is required or not;
+- determination as to whether any further investigation is required;

 - construct an effective management plan, including

-- ensuring initial management of urgent problems, including appropriate referral for specialized care;
+- ensuring initial management of urgent problems, including appropriate referral for specialized care when required,

-- counselling and educating the patient about appropriate exercise and return to work;
+- counselling and educating the patient about appropriate exercise and return to activities (e.g., physiotherapy, activity modification),

-- recognizing the potential for long-term impact on function;
+- recognizing the potential long-term impacts on function, and

-- prescribing medications in a safe and effective manner, if necessary (e.g., nonsteroidal anti-inflammatory drugs, opiates).
+- prescribing medications in a safe and effective manner, when appropriate (e.g., nonsteroidal anti-inflammatory drugs, opioids, muscle relaxants, gabapentinoids).